HasangerGames/suroi-wiki/app/(wiki)/weapons/guns/articles/tango_51.md

 # Background

 The Tango 51 is a tactical sniper rifle designed and manufactured by Tactical Operations in the 1990s.
 It was designed to be a lightweight, compact weapon and for use by law enforcement snipers.
 In testing, it had incredible accuracy and comes guaranteed with a .25" MOA.
-Learn more about the Tango 51 [here](https://en.wikipedia.org/wiki/Tango_51).

 # Strategies